-Light and laughter from the flow of shoppers only a short distance away spilled behind the figure, allowing details to slowly paint themselves through the gloom.
+Light from the street spilled behind the figure, allowing details to slowly paint themselves through the gloom.
 He was a tall man, around thirty, with a sturdy build.
 Thick, shaggy red hair fell down around his ears.
 He had wide shoulders and a full beard that framed his curled lips.
 He looked like an O’Brien or a McDonnell.
 The sheen of a leather jacket played at her eyes.
 Dark green.

 Panic hit her.
 It was the same man she’d seen at the pharmacy.
 This person didn’t know her name; he’d merely overheard it from the cashier.
 And she’d fallen for his trap.
 Despite the fear of assailants and muggings and far worse that society had crushed into her, she found herself paralyzed, unable even to scream.

 But she had to do something, even if her legs wouldn’t obey her.
 A lungful of air crawled out her throat and escaped into the musty air of the alley.
 “What do you want?” she demanded, her voice wavering and cracking.

 “Relax.
 I only want to talk,” the man said, his voice betraying an accent from somewhere across the pond.